verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.3.0
 Features:

-- Post-Install Updates: Configurations for DNS, certificate management, logging, ingress and Opensearch cluster configuration can be updated after a Verrazzano installation.
+- Post-Installation updates: Configurations for DNS, certificate management, logging, ingress and Opensearch cluster configuration can be updated after a Verrazzano installation.
 - Added Jaeger Distributed Tracing.
 - Support for Kubernetes v1.22 and v1.23.
-- kube-prometheus-stack components are now part of Verrazzano and can be enabled if desired.
-These include Prometheus Operator, AlertManager, kube-state-metrics etc.
+- kube-prometheus-stack components are now part of Verrazzano and can be enabled; these include Prometheus Operator, AlertManager, kube-state-metrics, and such.

 Component version updates: